 The golden hour is the hour right after sunrise or right before sunset when the world is bathed in a warm glow that is perfect for beach photography.
 Whether you’re shooting portraits, landscapes, or beach-themed selfies, the golden hour is the perfect time to capture stunning photos.

 2. Shoot during stormy weather

 From a photography standpoint, there’s nothing less interesting than a clear, empty blue sky.
-Unless, that is, you throw in a wide expanse of blue water.
+Unless you throw in a wide expanse of blue water.
 Stormy weather, on the other hand, will add interest and an element of surprise to your beach photos.
 Provided that it’s safe to go out, look for cool cloud formations, unique rays of sunlight, or big waves to highlight in your photos.

 3. Look for a strong focal point to anchor your composition

 Finding or creating a focal point in your image is a great way to break up the expanse of sand, sky, and water in your composition.
 Seek out rock formations, sailboats, birds, or trees to add interest to your image.
 Can’t find a focal point?
 Create one by strategically placing a seashell in the foreground or finding a person who will add a sense of scale to your beach photo.

 One of the best ways to change up your composition is to stop shooting at eye level and get down low or up high for your next photoshoot.
 For beach photography, a shot from ground level can add impact to your image, especially if you’re able to capture the waves as they move toward your camera.

 How to take more interesting sunset beach photos

 When you introduce the sunset or sunrise into your beach landscapes, you’re already adding a bit of interest to what might be a dull composition, but even sunset photos can go from blah to beautiful with careful planning.

 1. Include something in the foreground